nuhakala/training-data-collector/README.md

 data is fetched asynchronously when filling up the data.
 Fetching weather data can be also disabled.

-This module does not have any dependencies, it uses python threads for asynchronous execution and `wttr.in` is free website for getting weather data.
+This module does not have any external dependencies, it uses python threads for asynchronous execution and `wttr.in` is free website for getting weather data.
 It does not even require API key like OpenWeatherMap API.